cmc/denzel/README.md

 # denzel
-checks site content against known good ssdeep hash, identifies matches.
+ REST service, accepts submissions of domains and checks site content against known good site, returns match status.

 Implements ssdeep piecewise hashing to identify phishing sites, or sites which have a >55% match on our company domain.
 It compares the returned data from the site and compares.
 Sites which have a high similarity to ours are considered potential phishing sites, can be blocked on the corporate network and sent for takedown.